Recipe Format

 string |

-Filename of the tuned binary |
+Size of the original binary in bytes |

-format_version |
+modified_size |

 "metadata": {